Walking To Lose Weight Chart: Kgs & Lbs (Effective BMI-Based Walking Plans)

 A man's hand wearing a watch is tying the laces of his blue shoe on a wooden surface, with a forest-like background in the background.

-The question many avid walkers or those starting a weight loss journey may want answered is: how much should I walk to lose weight?
+Many avid walkers or those beginning a weight loss journey may wonder about the amount of walking necessary to lose weight.
 How much walking to lose weight is variable dependent upon many factors including one’s starting weight, activity levels, pace, and much more but we’ll get into that further on.

 We’ll also give helpful charts, actionable steps to take for increasing weight loss and calorie burning, as well as fun tips to make walking more enjoyable.

-Walking is part of the 3 steps to lose weight and can be done by a vast majority of the population, as it doesn’t require a certain speed or intensity and can be done at one’s own pace; so long as someone is capable of walking, they can adjust the pace, distance, and intensity to their needs and preferences.
+Walking is a key component of the three steps to lose weight and is accessible to a wide range of individuals.
+It doesn’t necessitate a specific speed or intensity and can be done at one’s own pace; as long as someone can walk, they can tailor the pace, distance, and intensity according to their capabilities and preferences.

-For example, those curious can you lose weight by walking 2 miles a day, trying to lose weight walking 3 miles a day, and those training for endurance who walk 5-10 miles a day or more can all reap countless health benefits from walking.
+For instance, individuals interested in losing weight by walking 2 miles a day, aiming to lose weight by walking 3 miles daily, or training for endurance with 5-10 miles a day or more can all gain numerous health benefits from walking.
 The beauty of walking is its versatility to meet various fitness goals and that it can be adaptable to most.

 For a more organized approach to walking for weight loss, charts like the one below can be used to reach walking and weight loss benchmarks.
 Feel free to create your own version based on ability, endurance, and pace, but this is a sample walking to lose weight chart and we’ve provided both kg and km and a separate chart for lbs and miles.